 Get Work Off in Advance

-Most schools offer an early purchase discount on prom tickets, so buy early if you have the opportunity.
+Most schools offer an early purchase discount on prom tickets, so buy early and save money.
 Many schools only offer a limited number of tickets, so purchasing early also ensures that you’ll be able to get through the doors on your big night.

 Find the Perfect Tuxedo… if That’s the Getup You Want

 If you plan to rent a tuxedo (as most guys do), you’ll have a wider selection if you shop early.
-However, you should find out what dress color your date plans on wearing before you go shopping so you can choose a complementary tuxedo color.
+However, you should find out if your date wants you to wear something that matches her dress color; if so, find out what that is.
 Have your tuxedo sized and fitted so you look as polished as possible on date night.

 Make Dinner Reservations